Kamikadze4GAME/jointjs/README.md

-# Sample code to create a workflow builder in Jointjs and Rappid Framework
+# Sample code to create a workflow builder in Rappid Framework

 Features used from Rappid framework
 1) Stencil to provide items to drag and drop on paper.